 Instructor Support & Development

 We want to help you to develop and grow as an instructor.
 Many of our programs and opportunities are meant to facilitate that growth and help you improve your teaching beyond individual courses.
-We offer individual consultations on a range of teaching topics, collaborative teaching reflection, support for assessment design and planning, discussion of teaching strategies, growth-oriented conversations about your CIFs (student evaluations), and support for pedagogy-focused reading groups.
+We offer individual consultations on a range of teaching topics, collaborative teaching reflections, support for assessment design and planning, discussion of teaching strategies, growth-oriented conversations about your CIFs (student evaluations), and support for pedagogy-focused reading groups.
 We are happy to accompany you on your teaching journey throughout your career at Notre Dame.

 Assessment Design & Support